RavenSystem/AlwaysAtHome/README.md

 VPN solution based on IPSec IKEv2 for Apple devices.

-Main goal of this solution is to use native Apple VPN IPSec IKEv2 support with AES128GCM, and on-demand feature to connect to VPN server automatically.
+Main goal of this solution is to use native Apple VPN IPSec IKEv2 support with AES128-GCM, and on-demand feature to connect to VPN server automatically.

+Tested Asus routers:
+- RT-AX88U
+- RT-AC86U
+- RT-AC5300 (with AES128)

 ## Installation on Asus-Merlin routers